 More info on electric fencing to deter bears:

-Youtube video on electric fencing to deter bears, courtesy of Gillian Sanders, Grizzly Bear Solutions, BC, Canada.
+How to electric fence for bears Youtube video courtesy of Gillian Sanders, Grizzly Bear Solutions, BC, Canada.

-Youtube video on electric fencing to deter bears, courtesy: Florida Fish & Wildlife.
+Building a simple t-post electric fence Youtube video courtesy: Florida Fish & Wildlife.

 - Living with Predators Resource Guide: Electric Fencing (pdf)